-I never actually attended University myself, by the time I had finished Upper Sixth Form I was ready to leave education behind for a while.
-I looked into attending university but honestly, I didn’t feel it was for me.
-I still did lots of different educational courses in the evenings but I just couldn’t put my finger on one specific thing that I wanted to do so I decided to opt for ‘life experience’ and to find a job instead.
+I never actually attended University myself; by the time I had finished Upper Sixth Form, I was ready to leave education behind for a while.
+I looked into attending university, but honestly, I didn’t feel it was for me.
+I still did lots of different educational courses in the evenings, but I couldn’t put my finger on one specific thing that I wanted to do, so I decided to opt for ‘life experience’ and find a job instead.

-For me school was ‘ok’, I didn’t love it, I didn’t hate it, it was just one of those things that you have to do to further yourself in life.
-I managed to get myself some pretty good grades but I was far from studious.
-I liked doing projects and I loved essay writing (surprising that I should now have a blog, hey!), but I wouldn’t say liked exams.
+For me, school life was ‘ok’, I didn’t love it, I didn’t hate it, it was just one of those things that you have to do to further yourself in life.
+As a student, I managed to get some pretty good grades, but I was far from studious.
+I liked doing projects, and I loved essay writing (surprising that I should now have a blog, hey!), but I wouldn’t say liked exams.

-I imagine that University really tests your willpower, on the one hand you want to make sure that you get good grades, on the other you want to enjoy life whilst you can before you settle down into life, work and whatever else is thrown at you so there will be times when you need to give yourself a little push and there will be times when you need to look outside for help.
+I imagine that the University really tests your willpower.
+On the one hand, you want to make sure that you get good grades.
+On the other you want to enjoy life whilst you can before you settle down into life, work and whatever else is thrown at you, so there will be times when you need to give yourself a little push, and there will be times when you need to look outside for help.

 One thing I always stand by though is to never live your life with regrets, you’ve only got one shot!!